TrellixVulnTeam/swahilipython_SCMU/Doc/library/traceback.rst

    .. attribute:: exc_type

-      The class of the original traceback.
+      The kundi of the original traceback.

    .. attribute:: filename